singnet/snet-sdk-python/examples/examples_docs/calculator.md

 ## Tutorial on developing a console calculator

-This is an example of how to use the SnetSDK to create a console calculator that works using a service on the SingularityNET platform.
+This is an example of how to use SingularityNET Python SDK to create a console calculator that works using a service on the SingularityNET platform.

 ### Description